 Larry Page: Marriage, Children, and Personal Life

-Obviously, Larry Page is more than just a businessman, computer scientist, an entrepreneur.
+Obviously, Larry Page is more than just a businessman, computer scientist, and entrepreneur.
 He’s also a real person with a real family and real value.
 Let’s take a look at Larry Page’s life outside of the office below, paying close attention to net worth, marriage, children, and any personal struggles.

 Net Worth